Academics

 • Grade-specific academic advisors assist parents with curricular planning, time management, and other homeschool-related questions.
 In grades 9-12, the counselor stays with the student for all four years.

-• Homeschool NHS
+• Homeschool National Honor Society

-• CAK grants Honors credit and has an advisor specifically overseeing Honors coursework and approval.
+• CAK grants honors credit and has an advisor specifically overseeing honors coursework and approval.

 • We have an 8th-grade-specific advisor who helps support the entire family in transitioning to high school.